Cognitive Reserve: What it is, Aging, Alzheimer’s and How To Improve It

 Luckily, it can be improved with brain games and exercises and living a healthy lifestyle.
 Read below to find out what cognitive reserve is, how it can be measured and improved, and how it’s related to Alzheimer’s and aging.

 As we age, our neurons naturally deteriorate, causing nearby cells to atrophy and die.
 Our cognitive reserve, along with the help of neuroplasticity, allows us to compensate and either slow or stop this cognitive decline that we face as we age.

 People with a better cognitive reserve will experience the symptoms of cognitive decline later than those with less cognitive reserve.
-For example, if two people suffered the same brain injury, the person with better cognitive reserve would have less symptoms of cognitive decline and be more lucid.
+For example, if two people suffered the same brain injury, the person with better cognitive reserve would have fewer symptoms of cognitive decline and be more lucid.

 Cognitive Decline: What is it?

-Cognitive reserve is the our brain’s ability to face different types of damage, deterioration, or illness, and maintain cognitive function.
+Cognitive reserve is our brain’s ability to face different types of damage, deterioration, or illness, and maintain cognitive function.

 The idea that humans had a type of “cognitive reserve” was first talked about when trying to figure out why two people with the same age and brain injury presented different symptoms.

 To get a better idea, let’s take a look at one example.
 Two 80-year-old women have the same brain injury, but one is presenting more advanced signs of deterioration, while the other is not.
 After the two women passed away and an autopsy was performed, doctors discovered that both women had Alzheimer’s disease.
 So, why did one women present signs of cognitive deterioration and the other didn’t?
 The answer is a cognitive reserve.
 Even though both women had Alzheimer’s, one woman had a more cognitive reserve which helped her compensate for the cognitive decline.